avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ----------------------------------------------------------------

 Cholera is a disease characterised by acute watery diarrhoea, leading to rapidly progressing dehydration and shock (`Sack et al 2004`_).
-We will not provide guidance on cholera diagnosis here, but you can find guidance from the World Health Organisation, including precise definitions of 'a suspected cholera case' and 'a confirmed cholera case' (`WHO 2023`_).
+If you are interested in how cholera is diagnosed, the World Health Organisation provides guidance and precise definitions of what they consider 'a suspected cholera case' and 'a confirmed cholera case' (see `WHO 2023`_).

 .. _Sack et al 2004: https://pubmed.ncbi.nlm.nih.gov/14738797/